dk14/wolfram-mega/docs/dsl.md

     dsl.party("bob", "usd").pays(party("alice repayment"), "usd").amount(10000000, "usd")
 }
 ```

+> Note: OP_ANYPREVOUT would remove a need for third-party Oracle - Bob's repayment could be attached as one of the inputs

 This loan is also "physically-settled" vanilla option - Bob buys an option to swap his deposit for usd.